 A satellite navigation device (satnav device) is a user equipment that uses one or more global navigation satellite systems (GNSS) to calculate the device’s geographical position and provide navigational advice.
 Depending on the software used, the satnav device may display the position on a map, as geographic coordinates, or may offer routing directions.
 Satellite navigation has played an increasingly important role in tracking professional sport performance.
 Positional data of players and athletes is extensively used in sports performance analysis for designing fitness programmes for specific game sports, positional roles, evaluations of physiological responses, analysis of tactical behaviour and in many other sport analytics domains.

 GlobalData’s analysis also uncovers the companies at the forefront of each innovation area and assesses the potential reach and impact of their patenting activity across different applications and geographies.
-According to GlobalData, there are 20+ companies, spanning technology vendors, established sports companies, and up-and-coming start-ups engaged in the development and application of outdoor sporting navigation systems.
+According to GlobalData, there are 50+ companies, spanning technology vendors, established sports companies, and up-and-coming start-ups engaged in the development and application of outdoor sporting navigation systems.

 Key players in outdoor sporting navigation systems – a disruptive innovation in the sports industry

-‘Application diversity’ measures the number of different applications identified for each relevant patent and broadly splits companies into either ‘niche’ or ‘diversified’ innovators.
+‘Application diversity’ measures the number of applications identified for each patent.
+It broadly splits companies into either ‘niche’ or ‘diversified’ innovators.

-‘Geographic reach’ refers to the number of different countries each relevant patent is registered in and reflects the breadth of geographic application intended, ranging from ‘global’ to ‘local’.
+‘Geographic reach’ refers to the number of countries each patent is registered in.
+It reflects the breadth of geographic application intended, ranging from ‘global’ to ‘local’.

 Patent volumes related to outdoor sporting navigation systems

 Adidas is the leading patent filer in outdoor sporting navigation systems.
 Some other key patent filers in the outdoor sporting navigation systems industry include Nike, Skyhawke Technologies, Topgolf Callaway Brands, and Casio Computer.